calpoly-iandunn/csc473/project/part1.md

 You do not need to compute lighting, just color the pixels the pigment of the closest intersections with a sphere or plane.
 Your code will need to:

-- Parse a subset of the scene description file, specially, simple.pov which is linked on the website.
+- Parse a subset of the scene description file, specially, simple.pov which is available <a href="https://github.com/iondune/csc473-inputfiles">here</a>.
 - Compute ray-sphere and ray-plane intersections
 - Color pixels based the pigment of the closest intersection
 - Write out resulting image